 Entertaining for Easter?
 You Need a Deviled Egg Bar

-- Plan two to four 365 Everyday Value beyond cage-free egg halves per person.
+- Plan for two to four 365 Everyday Value beyond cage-free egg halves per person.
 Consider medium rather than large eggs.
 They’re better for making a two-bite treat.

 - This simple, classic Deviled Egg recipe is a great place to start and can be scaled up easily.
 Omit the pickle relish and sub the mayonnaise with Sir Kensington's Avocado Oil Mayonnaise for a paleo and keto–friendly option.

 - Make the components up to a day ahead, but don’t fill the whites with the yolk mixture until one to two hours before serving to avoid them drying out.

-- Putting the yolk mixture into a piping bag makes filling your eggs quick and easy.
-Use a 3/4-inch plain or a star tip, or just trim off a small corner of the bag.
+- Putting the yolk mixture into a piping bag (or resealable plastic bag) makes filling your eggs quick and easy.
+Use a ¾-inch plain or a star tip, or just trim off a small corner of the bag.

 - Small bowls (they don’t have to all match) are the best for most ingredients, although squeeze bottles for sauces and shakers for spices and seasonings are great too (you can even leave them in their original bottles).

 - Have a small spoon or fork in each bowl so guests can easily help themselves to toppings.

 - Don’t totally overwhelm your guests.
 Think in the range of eight to 12 toppings.

 - Be sure to follow food-safety guidelines for refrigerated eggs.